1 Getting Started with Data in R

 - What are R packages?

-We’ll introduce these concepts in the upcoming Sections 1.1-1.3.
+We’ll introduce these concepts in the upcoming Sections 1.1–1.3.
 If you are already somewhat familiar with these concepts, feel free to skip to Section 1.4 where we’ll introduce our first dataset: all domestic flights departing one of the three main New York City (NYC) airports in 2023.
-This is a dataset we will explore in depth for much of the rest of this book.
+We will explore this dataset in depth for much of the rest of this book.

 1.1 What are R and RStudio?